nttbdrk25/SRAP/README.md

 <u>**An example for training MRAP-based models on Stanford Dogs:**</u>

-Traning and testing MRAP$^{avg\_std}$ on Stanford Dogs for MobileNetV3 by default.
+Traning and testing MRAP$^{avg\_std}$ on Stanford Dogs by default.
 Please change the code in the MRAP.py file for the favorable networks.
 The default path of dataset: '../../../datasets/Stanford Dogs'.

 For tranining, run command: